fredmaiaarantes/simpletasks/README.md

 Schemas are a way to ensure that the data coming from the front is as expected and sanitized.

-We have decided to use `simpl-schema`, attaching it to our collection as you can see in `api/tasks/tasks.collection.js`.
+We have decided to use `jam:easy-schema`, attaching it to our collection as you can see in `api/tasks/tasks.collection.js`.
 By doing this, all data that goes into our Database is validated and follows the structure we defined.
 You can see how a Task is structured, and having that schema, we can start implementing methods and publications.

-Don't forget to check [simpl-schema docs](https://www.npmjs.com/package/simpl-schema) in case of doubts about how to use it.
+Don't forget to check [jam:easy-schema docs](https://github.com/jamauro/easy-schema) in case of doubts about how to use it.

 #### Server Connection